Compare business credit card offers with frequent flyer rewards points programs

 Pros and cons of Business Frequent Flyer Credit Cards

-- Business credit cards are a great way for established record keeping.
-They are easier to apply for compared to other lines of credit and most credit cards allow you to export the spendings to MYOB.
+- Business credit cards are a great way to establish record-keeping.
+They are easier to apply for compared to other lines of credit and most credit cards allow you to export the spendings to MYOB, Xero, Quicken and more.

 - Separate your business and personal expenses.